kovanostra/Udacity-projects/Self Driving Car Engineer/Advanced Lane Finding/README.md

 we use the FrameTransformer class to calibrate the camera and then to obtain the perspective transform matrix (and its inverse).

-The pipeline as defined in the _apply_pipeline() method contains the following steps:
+The pipeline as defined in the _apply_pipeline() method of the LanesDetector class, contains the following steps:

 1. Undistort the frame
 1. Binarize the frame